Alexanderplatz: Demolition and reconstruction (1945–1964)

 Before a planned reconstruction of the entire Alexanderplatz could take place, all the war ruins needed to be demolished and cleared away.
 A popular black market emerged within the ruined area, which the police raided several times a day.

 One structure demolished after World War II was the 'Rote Burg', a red brick building with round arches, previously used as police and Gestapo headquarters.
 The huge construction project began in 1886 and was completed in 1890; it was one of Berlin's largest buildings.
 The 'castle' suffered extensive damage during 1944-45 and was demolished in 1957.
 The site on the southwest corner of Alexanderplatz remained largely unused as a carpark until the Alexa shopping centre opened in 2007.

 Reconstruction planning for post-war Berlin gave priority to the dedicated space to accommodate the rapidly growing motor traffic in inner-city thoroughfares.
-This idea of a traffic-orientated city was already based on considerations and plans by Ludwig Hilberseimer and Le Corbusier from the 1930s.
+This idea of a traffic-oriented city was already based on considerations and plans by Ludwig Hilberseimer and Le Corbusier from the 1930s.